 In the last nearly year and a half, I’ve worked with multiple major companies to help them understand what blockchain is and how it could help them influence not only backend systems but also business processes.
 Though I am not able to talk about any of this due to NDA, I can say I was the designer for the SAP + CONA project mentioned in this Sapphire Now playback.
 This project included virtual research with the team, a design thinking + design workshop session, creating a fully clickable prototype using Fiori and Build, and working with the front-end and back-end engineers to develop it.

-I also had the opportunity to represent SAP at Sapphire where I demoed IOT technology for 400 people over 3 days showcasing our Smart City technology.
+I also had the opportunity to represent SAP at Sapphire where I demoed IOT technology for 400 people over 3 days showcasing our Smart City work.
 This was in addition to presenting on Design-led Innovation and Inclusive Design (which I will be presenting on again in September at the Big Design conference).
 Overall, the best part about being in this position is all of the opportunities to learn something new while at the same time helping our customers with truly innovative solutions.

 In addition to my Blockchain work, I’m also the owner of Design for Innovation Services including outlining all of our deliverables and scoping.
 I’m also the project manager for a Knowledge Management initiative as well as an Innovation Management one.
 Really, I just wear whatever hat needs to be worn at the time and I’m happy to do so.

 Teaching & Mentoring

 As if all that wasn’t enough, I’m also mentoring a few researchers/designers as they navigate their careers and teaching as an adjunct at the university level.
 I have to say, out of all of the things I’ve done, teaching and mentoring have been some of the most rewarding.